Publishing Industry in Hong Kong

 On-line publishing is becoming more popular.
 An increasing number of major magazines, regional newspapers, local newspapers and wire services are going on-line.
 There are also many pure Internet publishers.
 Google, the giant search company with its online Book Store that maintains millions of book titles, has an office based in Hong Kong.

-Hong Kong’s printing exports amounted to US$1,887 million in 2015, down 1.9% from the previous year.
-The US, UK, Chinese mainland and Australia markets together absorbed over 60% of Hong Kong’s total printing exports.
+Hong Kong’s printing exports amounted to US$728 million in the first half of 2018, up 3.6% from the previous year.
+The US, the Chinese mainland, the UK and Australia markets together absorbed nearly 70% of Hong Kong’s total printing exports.

 Hong Kong is a major centre for Chinese-language publications.
 Some local Chinese newspapers and magazines are also distributed in Taiwan, the Chinese mainland and overseas communities where there are significant Chinese population.